Are you one of the people with vivid dreams every night? Read on.

 You might be…suffering from an undiagnosed health condition

-Physical health problems have also been known to lead to vivid dreams every night, including heart disease and cancer.
+Physical health problems have also been known to lead to frequent vivid dreams at night, including heart disease and cancer.

 You might be…pregnant

 Pregnancy causes a lot of changes within a woman’s body, particularly during the first trimester.
-Many women have reported that they experience vivid dreams every night during the early stages of their pregnancy.
+Many women have reported that they experience vivid dreams at night during the early stages of their pregnancy.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.